top of page

 When direct confrontation is too uncomfortable, your safety is at risk, or it is logistically impossible to confront your abuser face to face, other ways to accomplish the same goal are:

-1. Do a ceremonial burning of letters or meaningful objects.
+2. Do a ceremonial burning, followed by a discard of letters or meaningful objects.

 3. If your abuser has passed on, visit his or her grave and speak to the person there.